toca-1/minigolf-am-pc-tas-optimizers/local/README.md

 ## Usage

 Create a TAStudio branch on the first frame of the shot, enable recording mode, and run this Lua script via Tools > Lua Console.
-Enter the branch number into the "Branch" field.
+Enter the branch number into the "TAStudio Branch" field.
 Next, obtain the current coordinates of the guest mouse via View > Display Input (for the input to appear, Recording Mode has to be active in TAStudio).
 Then configure the search in the script window and click "Start local search".
-The following variables can be set:
+Aside from the cursor coordinates, the following variables can be set:

-### Radius and step
+### Radius and Step

 Radius controls the size of the circle, i.e., the search neighborhood around the chosen initial coordinate.
 Step controls the spacing between tested coordinates: a smaller step gives a denser search but requires more tests; from my testing I found a step-size of 4 to be the biggest possible value without skipping any shots.